prabhun2023/Deploy-Scale-K8s-with-GitHub-Actions/README.md

 - Helm charts for KEDA and demo applications
 - Load testing and autoscaling via Prometheus metrics

+For detailed documentation, please refer to this comprehensive guide: 📄 Full Documentation on Notion

 ---

 ## 🔧 Host Environment